ajaygill2020/datascience-hw3/README.md

-	├── homework_3	<- Your notebooks and scripts will live in the main project folder │   .gitignore					<- Common file types for git to ignore │   README.md					<- The top-level README for developers (you) using this project │   main_homework_file.ipynb			<- A Jupyter notebook where the work is done.
+	├── homework_3	<- Your notebooks and scripts will live in the main project folder │   .gitignore					<- Common file types for git to ignore │   README.md					<- This README file
+		│   main_homework_file.ipynb			<- Jupyter notebook where the work is done.
 		│
-		├───data						<- Final and intermediate data
-		│   └───raw						<- The original, immutable data dump │
-		├───docs
-		│       notes.md				<- Simple markdown template for project notes
-		│
-		└───output
-				readme.md				<- Guidance for using this folder
+		├───data						<- Includes .png images of our models │
+		└───output								<- Includes the logs as .csv files

 Documentation
 --------------

-In this homework assignment, I will create a simple Airport simulation model using DES.
+In this homework assignment, I will create a simple Airport simulation model using DES with Simpy.
+While three models are shown in the "main_homework_file.ipynb" notebook, the last model is the most complex out of the three.